-- 7.-(1) The Minister or the Director may appoint in writing such 30 and so many persons to be authorised officers for the purposes of all or any of the provisions of this Act. - (2) The Minister or the Director may appoint a person to be an authorised officer for a fixed period for the purposes of all or any of the provisions of this Act.

-35 - (3) Every authorised officer appointed under this section shall be furnished with a warrant of his appointment as an authorised officer and when exercising any power conferred on him by this section as an authorised officer shall, if requested by a person affected, produce the warrant or a copy thereof to that person. - (4) An appointment under this section as an authorised officer shall cease- - (a) in the case of an appointment made by the Minister, where the Minister revokes the appointment, - (b) in the case of an appointment made by the Director, where 45 the Director revokes the appointment,

-- (c) where it is for a fixed period, upon the expiry of that period, or - (d) where the person appointed is an officer of the Minister or the Director, upon his ceasing to be such an officer. - (5) An authorised officer may, for the purpose of obtaining any information which may be required in relation to the matter under investigation in order to enable the Director or the Minister, as the case may be, to exercise his functions under this Act- - (a) at all reasonable times enter any premises, at which there are reasonable grounds to believe that any trade or business or any activity in connection with a trade or business is, or has been, carried on, or that records in relation to such business or activities are kept, and search and inspect the premises and any records on the premises, - 15 (b) secure for later inspection any premises or any part of a premises in which records are kept or there are reasonable grounds for believing that such records are kept,
+- 8.-(1) The Minister or the Director may appoint in writing such and so many persons to be authorised officers for the purposes of all or any of the provisions of this Act. - (2) The Minister or the Director may appoint in writing any person to be an authorised officer for a fixed period for the purposes of all or any of the provisions of this Act. - (3) Every authorised officer appointed under this section shall be furnished with a warrant of his appointment as an authorised officer and when exercising any power conferred on him by this section as an authorised officer shall, if requested by a person affected, produce the warrant or a copy thereof to that person. - (4) An appointment under this section as an authorised officer shall cease- 30 - (a) in the case of an appointment made by the Minister, where the Minister revokes the appointment, - (b) in the case of an appointment made by the Director, where the Director revokes the appointment, - (c) where it is for a fixed period, upon the expiry of that period, 35 or - (d) where the person appointed is an officer of the Minister or the Director, upon his ceasing to be such an officer. - (5) An authorised officer may, for the purpose of obtaining any information which may be required in relation to the matter under 40 investigation in order to enable the Director or the Minister, as the case may be, to exercise his functions under this Act- - (a) at all reasonable times enter any premises, at which there are reasonable grounds to believe that any trade or business or any activity in connection with a trade or business is, or 4 has been, carried on, or that records in relation to such trade, business or activities are kept, and search and inspect the premises and any records on the premises,